Skip to content

 Nice Home

 Interesting, so this recovery we are kind of living in, may not be that vigorous, or worse, sustainable?
-Not surprising given how much “stimulus” got pumped into the world’s economies, we were bound to have one heck of a hangover when all that stopped, and this seems to be happening now.
+It is not surprising given how much “stimulus” got pumped into the world’s economies.
+We were bound to have one heck of a hangover when all that stopped.
+This seems to be happening now.

-The implication in the statement is that as long as inflation stays relatively in check, keeping interest rates low may stay in place as a stimulus policy for a while, however, we now also see that Gas prices have started jumping up, which will have many ripple effects for the economy.
+The implication in the statement is that as long as inflation stays relatively in check, interest rates may remain low.
+This serves as a stimulus policy.
+However, we now see that gas prices have started to increase.
+This change will have many ripple effects on the economy.

 Can the Bank of Canada afford to raise interest rates?
-I don’t really know, but my personal plans are to continue to pay down the debt that I have for now, enjoying the power these low interest rates are giving my payments (in terms of principle pay down), and hope the rates can stay lower for longer.
-I am attempting not to incur any more debt (for now), as I think I have enough in my life currently.
+I don’t really know.
+My personal plans are to continue to pay down the debt that I have for now.
+I am enjoying the power these low interest rates are giving my payments in terms of principle pay down.
+I hope the rates can stay lower for longer.
+I am attempting not to incur any more debt for now.
+I feel I have enough in my life currently.

-If you were looking to buy a house, now might be the time to do it, given the slowing of the market and the low rates out there for fixed long term mortgages, might not be a better time (if you can afford it).
+If you were looking to buy a house, now might be the time to do it.
+The market is slowing, and there are low rates for fixed long-term mortgages.
+There might not be a better time if you can afford it.

 Feel Free to Comment